bitcoin-computer/monorepo/packages/non-fungible-token/README.md

 # Non-Fungible Token Application

 A minimal application for creating and sharing tokens.
 You can create a new artwork token and send it to a friend.
-The screen refreshes every few seconds to show the tokens owned by each user.
 Build using [Bitcoin Computer](https://bitcoin-computer.gitbook.io/docs/).

 ![app image](./public/screen-shot.png)